mekyas/ProjectEuler/triangular_probability/README.md

 # O(1) solution

-we will consider the triangular shape as the pdf of the probability distribution that we want to estimate. in order to estimate the distribution in O(1), we will consider it as a continuous distribution.
+we will consider the triangular shape as the `pdf` of the probability distribution that we want to estimate.
+In order to estimate the distribution in O(1), we will consider it as a continuous distribution.

-To get random values with the desired distribution, we will [the inverse transform sampling](https://en.wikipedia.org/wiki/Inverse_transform_sampling). so we will generete random value with Uniform [0, 1] and get the variable with `F` distribution.
+To get random values with the desired distribution, we will use [the inverse transform sampling](https://en.wikipedia.org/wiki/Inverse_transform_sampling). so we will generete random value with Uniform [0, 1] and get the variable with the desired distribution.

 So we will first calculate the CDF and get it's inverse.

 For it to be a valid distribution, the sum of all probability should be equal to 1.